kellerflint/Course-Resources/content/AI - W10 Fine-tuning.md

 - (Optional) Data Preparation
 - (Optional) Evaluation and iterations

+You may follow along but it is not required for this section.
 # Lessons
 - [[AI - W10 Introduction]]
 - [[AI - W10 Memory]]